Skip to main content

 Declarative compute configs

-This page provides an overview of using the required_resources field for declarative compute configuration.
+This page provides an overview of declarative compute configuration on Anyscale.

 note

-You use the syntax to specify the CPU, memory, GPU, and accelerator resources your workload needs.
-For Anyscale cloud resources backed by Kubernetes, Anyscale provisions a pod that satisfies these requirements.
+For Anyscale cloud resources backed by Kubernetes, Anyscale provisions a pod that satisfies your requirements.
+This is especially useful for workloads that need arbitrary pod shapes, such as sharing GPUs across workloads.
 For cloud resources backed by VMs, Anyscale searches for available VM instance types and selects instances that match your requirements.
 See How does Anyscale select VM instances?.

 How declarative compute configs work